Haven’t a clue what Daylight Saving Time is or how to spend the longer days? Check out our top ideas on how to make the most of your summer days.

 Catch up with friends

-Why not go for that coffee and catch up that you and your friend have been talking about?
+Why not go for that coffee and catch up that you and your friend have been talking about with all your Daylight Saving UK time?
 Or pull the BBQ out of the garden shed and get everyone round for burgers and beer?
 If you need the perfect playlist to complete your BBQ, try one of our favourites.

 If none of those ideas float your boat, then put the longer days to use and get some good ol’ binge watching done.
 From firm favourites like Friends (all 10 seasons are now on Netflix, in case you hadn’t already heard…) to new classics like Peaky Blinders, there’s something for everyone.
 Not only that, with Go Binge, you can watch as many episodes as you like without using any of your data allowance!
 Check out our SIM Only deals to take full advantage of Go Binge.